uglydavy/SciTrans-LLMs/README.md

 ## License

 The code is under the **MIT License** (see `LICENSE`).
-Default dictionary/glossary downloads use open datasets (e.g., FreeDict).
-Check their licenses before redistribution.
+External dictionaries/glossaries downloaded at runtime may carry their own terms; verify before redistribution.

 ---